-If consultation with the instructor is not possible or fails to resolve the disagreement, the student may, within 30 days of consulting with the instructor, or within 30 days of receiving the grade if such consultation is not possible, present a written appeal to the Academic Dean.
+If consultation with the instructor is not possible or fails to resolve the disagreement, the student may, within 30 days of consulting with the instructor, or within 30 days of receiving the grade if such consultation is not possible, present a written appeal to the Vice President Academic.
 The appeal should state the mark or grade in question, the grounds for the appeal and the remedy sought.
 Acceptable grounds are such things as a procedural error, failure to consider all relevant factors, an error in marking or computing a mark, bias or discrimination, etc.

-If there appear to be sufficient grounds for the appeal, the Academic Dean will consult with the instructor in question, and with the applicable Division Chairperson as required.
-In the case of an assignment or exam grade, the Academic Dean may arrange for another faculty member to re-grade the assignment.
-In the case of a final course mark, the Academic Dean will review the mark distribution and computation with the instructor to see that proper procedures were used in assigning the mark.
+If there appear to be sufficient grounds for the appeal, the Vice President Academic will consult with the instructor in question, and with the applicable Division Chairperson as required.
+In the case of an assignment or exam grade, the Vice President Academic may arrange for another qualified academic to re-grade the assignment.
+In the case of a final course mark, the Vice President Academic will review the mark distribution and computation with the instructor to see that proper procedures were used in assigning the mark.

-If the procedure suggests that the student's grade or mark should be changed, the Academic Dean will arrange for the change with the Registrar.
-Whether the appeal is upheld or denied, the Academic Dean will inform the student and the instructor of the change in writing, and the Academic Dean's decision shall be final.
+If the procedure suggests that the student's grade or mark should be changed, the Vice President Academic will arrange for the change with the Registrar.
+Whether the appeal is upheld or denied, the Vice President Academic will inform the student and the instructor of the change in writing, and the Vice President Academic's decision shall be final.